Wikinaut/agrep/README.md

 ========

 The present repository contains three different branches.
-* master: agrep based on agrep 3.0, ported to OS/2, DOS and Windows in the 90ies, and backported to LINUX (the present version you are visiting)
+* **master**: agrep based on agrep 3.0, ported to OS/2, DOS and Windows in the 90ies, and backported to LINUX (the present version you are visiting)
-* agrep3.0-as-found-in-glimpse4.18.6-20130216: agrep 3.0 as it was found in the glimpse software
+* **agrep3.0-as-found-in-glimpse4.18.6-20130216**: agrep 3.0 as it was found in the glimpse software
-* agrep2.04: the first published and original agrep version
+* **agrep2.04**: the first published and original agrep version

 Installation